joshbegley/nyt-latest/previous.md

 `The online frenzy over Catherine’s health escalated despite a reserved approach by Fleet Street — which promptly blamed Americans for the furor.`\
 https://nytimes.com/2024/03/24/business/media/british-media-princess-kate-royal-family.html

-**Blizzard Conditions Forecast for Plains States and Midwest**\
+**‘Vigorous Storm’ to Bring Blizzard Conditions to Plains States and Midwest**\
-`A potent storm was expected to make travel “near impossible at times” starting on Sunday in the Upper Midwest and Central and Northern Plains, forecasters said.`\
+`A potent storm was expected to make travel “near impossible at times” starting overnight on Sunday in the Upper Midwest and Central and Northern Plains, forecasters said.`\
 https://nytimes.com/2024/03/24/us/winter-storm-snow-forecast-midwest-plains.html